 In the mid 1980’s, the Europeans were close to finishing the project to create a “United States of Europe” – a coimperium – an administrative management system sitting over the top of the European nation-states.
 The ties to bind the European nation-states into an integrated whole were to be achieved by building integrated infrastructure and controlling the economies of Europe at the continental level.
-The target year for completion was 1992.
+In 1990, the Charter of Paris was signed institutionalizing the Conference on Security and Co-operation (CSCE) that was established by the Helsinki Final Act.
 The Maastricht Treaty establishing the European Union was signed in 1992.
+The name of the permanent organization (coimperium) became the Organization on Security and Co-operation in Europe (OSCE) in 1994.
+The NATO Partnership for Peace was also established in 1994.

 In July of 1994, the G7 met in Naples.
 The leaders of the G7 countries agreed to a meeting in Brussels to give ministers an opportunity to “encourage and promote the innovation and development of new technologies including in particular, the implementation of open competitive and worldwide information infrastructures“.
 (Note: Russia joined making the G7 – the G8 in 1998).